DiamondLightSource/pmacFilterControl/docs/how-to/excalidraw.md

 :file: ../images/excalidraw-example.svg
 ```

 Click 'Save as image' and make sure the 'Embed scene' checkbox is enabled.
+This is
-This is required for loading your image back into Excalidraw should you wish to make changes later on.
+required for loading your image back into Excalidraw should you wish to make changes
+later on.
 Name your file and export to SVG, saving it inside `docs/images`.

+## Embed

 Add the following to embed it inside your documentation: